Skip to content

 The Friday rebuild, and why it happens

-The fix is not a stricter honor system.
-It is moving the moment the record gets created.
+The fix isn't a stricter honor system.
+It's moving the moment the record gets created.
 Instead of writing the hour down at night from memory, the worker starts it with one tap when they actually get to the site, and the time and place are captured on the spot.
-Now Friday is not a rebuild.
-It is a review of a sheet that is already right.
-If you want the full method for that, the how-to-track-employee-hours guide walks through it step by step, and the field-crews guide covers what that looks like for a mixed crew.
+Now Friday isn't a rebuild.
+It's a review of a sheet that's already right.

 Clox.